 Cooke and Michie (2001) argue that psychopathy only incorporates three correlated factors, including the interpersonal, affective and lifestyle factors, disregarding the antisocial features that are commonly thought to be a core factor of psychopathy.
 Conversely, Hare (2003), the author of the Hare Psychopathy Checklist that is typically used to diagnose Psychopaths, believes that these antisocial characteristics are an essential element and a fourth factor that is necessary for the diagnosis of psychopathy.

 Is there such a thing as a ‘Good Psychopath’?

-If antisocial behaviours are not essential for the diagnosis of Psychopathy, or if these antisocial tendencies can be directed towards prosocial goals, it may be possible that someone who displays many psychopathic personality traits could in fact use them for good.
+If antisocial behaviours are not essential for the diagnosis of Psychopathy, or if these antisocial tendencies can be directed towards prosocial goals, it may be possible that someone who displays many psychopathic personality traits could, in fact, use them for good.
 Some researchers say that up to 1% of the population could be considered Psychopaths, suggesting:

-- They may be the company CEO, who is able to make the tough call to buy out another company for millions of dollars or fire a hundred staff members in an afternoon without batting an eyelid.
+- They may be the company CEO, who is able to make the tough call to buy out another company for millions of dollars or fire a hundred staff members in the afternoon without batting an eyelid.

 - It could be the Special Forces Agent who is able to assassinate an enemy without feeling any fear or remorse.

 - Or it could be the neurosurgeon who is able to keep a steady hand and relaxed mind even though they know that one wrong move can potentially lead to permanent brain damage or death for the patient.